gui33627/LR_Shinyapp/README.md

 <!-- badges: end -->

-The Shiny App is an interactive educational tool that includes learning and testing mode for beginning learners to learn concepts of linear regression.
+The Shiny App is an interactive educational tool that includes learning and testing modes for beginning learners to learn concepts of linear regression.

 ## Usage